-Content Delivery Networks (CDNs) are systems of distributed servers that are intended to speed up website loading times and protect against issues caused by traffic spikes.
+Content Delivery Networks (CDNs) are systems of distributed servers, which are intended to speed up website loading times and protect against issues caused by traffic spikes.

-CDNs store copies of static content throughout their network, and then serve them up to users from the most geographically logical server location.
+CDNs store copies of static content throughout their networks, and then serve them up to users from the most geographically-logical server locations.
 Since they typically have servers all over the world, loading times can be sharply reduced.

 How Does a CDN Work?